--console Switches the CLI session to RSA console mode.
+-console Switches the Intel® Command Line Interface session to RSA console mode.
 In this mode the RSA starts and redirects a DOS command window through the Command Line Interpreter parser.
 In this mode, the character stream is passed unaltered to and from the RSA.
-You can switch out of RSA console mode and return to CLI command mode by typing a tilde followed by a period (~.)
+You can switch out of RSA console mode and return to command mode by typing a tilde followed by a period (~.)
 To escape the tilde and have it sent to the console, supply a second tilde.
 Switching out of RSA console mode does not close the RSA-DOS console connection, which can be established again by issuing another service console command.
-Note: This command option not supported on systems that use National Semiconductor's PC87431x family of "mini" BMCs. -exit Closes the RSA-DOS console connection and returns the CLI session to CLI command mode. -ftp start Instructs the RSA to start the FTP server.
-Once the FTP server is started, standard OS FTP clients can be used to directly transfer files to and from the Service Partition.
-An FTP client is not built into the CLI command parser.
+Note: This command option not supported on systems that use National Semiconductor's PC87431x family of "mini" BMCs. -exit Closes the RSA-DOS console connection and returns the Intel® Command Line Interface session to dpccli command mode. -ftp start Instructs the RSA to start the FTP server.
+Once the FTP server is started, standard operating system FTP clients can be used to directly transfer files to and from the Service Partition.
+An FTP client is not built into the Intel® Command Line Interface command parser.
 The FTP server cannot be started while an RSA console session is active.
-Attempting to do so generates an error message from the CLI parser.
-The default ftp user name is "ftpuser" and the default ftp password is "ftp1234". -ftp stop Instructs the RSA to stop the FTP server.
+Attempting to do so generates an error message from the Intel® Command Line Interface parser.
+The default FTP user name is "ftpuser" and the default ftp password is "ftp1234". -ftp stop Instructs the RSA to stop the FTP server.